Building software to accurately reflect the work “place”

 The mirror image that most business applications feed back to managers today is biased around structured data, processes, and efficiency metrics.
 As a result, these applications tend to minimize the importance of non-structured data, networks, effectiveness, innovation and passion.
 Faced with this distorted view of reality, line management is faced with two options.

-They can “play the game” by enthusiastically filling in the tables, reports and scorecards that fit their own manager’s view of the market.
+They can “play the game” by enthusiastically filling in the tables, reports and scorecards that fit their own manager’s view of the Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing approach.
+A market can be defined....
 They can alternatively develop personal information strategies that will help them identify, structure and qualify the knowledge that is important to their assignments, companies, and careers.
 Rather than blindly filling in the bits and pieces of somebody else’s puzzles, successful managers need business applications that can help them actively restructure information about the specificities of their assignments, customers and clients to get work done.

 Let’s take a concrete example in focusing on one of businesses’ key technological challenges today: creating virtual workspaces that will help managers leverage information technology.
 Forrester defines an information workspace as: “a next-generation digital work environment that provides information workers of all types seamless, contextual, role-based, guided, visual multimodal, right-time access to people, content, data, voice, business processes, and eLearning.”
 Faced with such functional, process-centric jargon, no wonder most managers have trouble understanding exactly how information technology will improve their business…